 Converting metric volumes (mL) to imperial volumes (cups)

 Some websites set 1 cup as 236 mL (or 240 mL).
 Others set 1 cup as 230 mL.
 Personally, I set 1 cup to 250 mL.
 The important thing is to be consistent.
 I'm honestly not sure any measuring cups are truly able to distinguish between 240 mL and 250 mL, so let's call 1 cup 250 mL and stick with that.
 Also, I use American tablespoons and teaspoons to measure smaller amounts of ingredients.
-And 1 tbsp (15 mL) is equivalent to 3 tsp (3 x 5 mL).
+And 1 tablespoon (15 mL) is equivalent to 3 teaspoon (3 x 5 mL).

 - Conversions for US cups to millilitres